Todd-j-sutherland/show-me-the-money/README.md

 1. Frontend (React): Runs on port 3001
 2. Backend (Express): Runs on port 4001
 3. Mock API: Runs on port 3000
+4. It does take an extra 30 seconds to establish the connection to the mock API, so the frontend will display a loading message until the connection is established

 ## Frontend